amolenk/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 ## Reference architecture: eShopOnDapr

 As mentioned earlier in this book, we modernized the popular [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers) reference architecture to support Dapr.
 The original eShopOnContainers app was created several years ago as end-to-end reference architecture for constructing a microservices application.
-We call our evolution, `eShopOnDapr`.
+The evolution is named, `eShopOnDapr`.
 It provides an up-to-date reference architecture to help you implement Dapr in your applications.

 Both versions of eShop use the Publish/Subscribe pattern in several places for communicating [integration events](https://devblogs.microsoft.com/cesardelatorre/domain-events-vs-integration-events-in-domain-driven-design-and-microservices-architectures/#integration-events), for example: